Saturday, 30 December 2017

 Saturday, 29 April 2017

-Stamboul Train was written in the early 1930s and social norms have changed somewhat in the past 80 years.
-Perhaps this explains why I initially found many of the characters in the book unsympathetic; the bullying female journalist, the dancer who felt herself to be under a sexual obligation, the prejudices that were shown by many.
+I'm reading and re-reading, in chronological order, books by Graham Greene, one of my favourite novelists.
+Stamboul Train is new to me, published in 1932.
+It focuses on the lives of several travelers on what is more commonly referred to as The Orient Express (Agatha Christie's crime novel came out a couple of years later).
+Social norms have changed somewhat in the past 80 years and perhaps this explains why I initially found many of the characters in the book unsympathetic; the bullying female journalist, the dancer who felt herself to be under a sexual obligation, the prejudices that were shown by many.

 Thursday, 27 April 2017